reframejs/reframe/docs/overview.template.md

 ### Introduction

-With Reframe you can create a web app by simply defining so-called "page configs".
+With Reframe you can create a web app simply by defining "page configs".
 Your pages are automatically built and served.

 ~~~jsx